varun2005cmd/EXP-18/README.md

 # Experiment 18 : - To study and implement Stack implementation using array.
-Menu options - i) Push ii) Pop iii) Display iv) exit

 ## Aim: -
 To execute and run a menu style code which has different stack operations without using the stack header file